mismailzz/distributedfs/README.md

 ---  OnPeer func - for just in case we need to take any action for particular or overall peer when its added

 --- Created the Peer Interface, as other protocol will also define its own Peer.
 As the Current TCPPeer is only have Close() func, so we in other function we are just using Peer as a type because interface Peer does satisfy our TCP peer - concept of polymorphism

+## PHASE - II = Store

+2.1 - Write a Simple writeStream - which create a file on the disk